-Two English retired couples, Mr and Mrs D and their neighbours Mr and Mrs. P had purchased detached villas, part of a larger project, on the sea front in Paphos from a small developer.
+Two English retired couples, Mr. and Mrs. D and their neighbors Mr. and Mrs. P had purchased detached villas, part of a larger project, on the seafront in Paphos from a small developer.
 At the time, they had used another law firm and 9 years later, despite their attempts, the project was not completed, their separate title deeds weren’t issued and communication had ceased entirely with the Developer.

 At the heart of the problems were disagreements over outstanding balances from the purchase price and illegal structures made by the Developer.
 As a result, the title deeds of their properties were not issued which made it very difficult to sell their properties a situation that caused them constant stress as they intended to return to the United Kingdom.

 At the first appointment with the clients, we understood that we had to conduct an in-depth investigation as they did not have a clear picture of the problems and the legal challenges they faced were confusing them.
 We proceeded with conducting several visits to the Land Registry and other government departments to establish the legality of the construction as well as re-establishing communication with the Developer and his architect.
 As a result, we uncovered a number of problems, including planning issues, which together with the developer’s lack of cooperation had resulted in the freezing of the process for issuance of separate title deeds.